pythonph/pycon-2015/_sources/talks.txt

    by `Elymar Apao <speakers.html#elymar-apao>`_

-   his is a demonstration of the use of a Raspberry Pi and the Jasper Project (an open sourced assistant software written in Python).
+   This is a demonstration of the use of a Raspberry Pi and the Jasper Project (an open sourced assistant software written in Python).

    Expected length: *30 minutes*